The Trust Ladder: how to onboard AI agents like new colleagues

 Step 2: Robot next to a shield with a padlock — symbolising an agent reading protected internal data

-Now the intern can read internal documents — but only standardised or anonymised ones.
-The same GDPR rules and access controls that apply to any employee apply here too.
-Still internal use.
-The agent suggests; the human acts.
+Now the agent can read standardised internal documents — policies, process documentation, FAQs — and support employees across more of the organisation.
+It's still internal use, and the same GDPR rules and access controls that apply to any employee apply here too.
+The agent suggests answers or drafts, which a human reviews and approves before it goes anywhere.

 Step 3: Robot next to a magnifying glass with a bar chart and a person — symbolising an agent analysing real data with a human in the loop